espitiaandres/studyfi/README.md

 ![](src/images/Documentation/LandingPage.gif)

-How to work the Pomodoro timer:
+How to work the Pomodoro timer.
+Also, check out the seasonal mode by clicking on the "______ mode" button at the top of the screen.

 ![](src/images/Documentation/Pomodoro.gif)